Maldives and Seychelles

 Curieuse Island

-Curieuse is a Marine National Park and the site of the Seychelles' main Aldabra giant tortoise conservation programme.
-Several hundred tortoises roam the island freely; approach slowly and they are comfortable with human presence.
+A Marine National Park and the site of the Seychelles' main Aldabra giant tortoise conservation programme.
+Several hundred tortoises roam the island freely.
 The mangrove system on the island's interior is one of the most intact in the inner archipelago.
 Anchor in Anse St José, tender ashore, and spend a morning with the tortoises.
-Coco Island, a few kilometres north, has exceptional snorkelling among enormous coral formations.

 Sister Islands & Snorkelling